University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 ### Adding Options To Commands

-So far, the commands we have used were given either without the use of any subsequent arguments, e.g. `pwd` & `ls`, or with a specific directory as the second argument, e.g. `cd ../` & `ls /`.
+So far, the commands we have used were given either without the use of any subsequent arguments, e.g. `pwd` and `ls`, or with a specific directory as the second argument, e.g. `cd ../` and `ls /`.
 Many commands have the additional capacity to specify different options as to how they perform, and these options are often specified *between* the command name, and the file (or path) being operated on.
 Options are commonly a single letter prefaced with a single dash (`-`), or a word prefaced with two dashes (`--`).
-The `ls` command can be given with the option `-l` specified between the command & the directory and gives the output in what is known as *long listing* format.
+The `ls` command can be given with the option `-l` specified between the command and the directory and gives the output in what is known as *long listing* format.

 *Inspect the contents of your current directory using the long listing format.
-Please make sure you can tell the difference between the characters `l` & `1`.*
+Please make sure you can tell the difference between the characters `l` and `1`.
+The letter l and number one. *

 ```bash
 ls -l